AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/CreateFirearm.md

 ## Scaling Interactables
 !!! warning
     Do not scale the Root Component directly.
 Changing the root component’s scale causes physics issues.
-    !!! note
-        The **Root Component** is the top component in the Components hierarchy when a Blueprint is open.
+(The **Root Component** is the top component in the Components hierarchy when a Blueprint is open)

 Instead, use the UE5 Editor tools to adjust the size of your mesh: